alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `send high gravity p.s.a.`: Warns about (a) high gravity planet(s) being in the system.
 I use that on expedition waypoints, too – if it applies.

+### Engineering/Materials ###

+* `how many [<g5 manufactured materials list>] do i have`: Tells you how many of the given g5 manufactured material you currently have on board.
+I’ve restricted it to just those to not spam speech recognition with too many phrases, and because those are the ones I usually want to know while jumping around the bubble and having an eye on any HGE that might be around.
+* `open e d engineer`: Opens the ED Engineer tool.
+* `what [mats;materials] do i need?`: Runs the EDDI responder that tells you which materials are below wanted threshold.
+Needs setting those first.
+Gets very spammy if you do it for all of them; personally I only set them for g5 manufactured, so I can quickly check if it’s worth looking for HGE in a system I’m in.

 ### Events ###

 The main point of this profile is to react to Elite’s journal events (powered by